ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.10:** Check position 6,180 kbp again.
 Has the use of RNA-seq hints improved the annotation?
 Zoom-in to the nucleotide level at position 6,178,780 bp.
 Can you see any problematic sequence that could difficult the prediction of gene structure?

-**QB2.11:** Can you find another augustus prediction that has been improved by the use of RNA-seq hints?
+**QB2.11:** Can you find another AUGUSTUS prediction that has been improved by the use of RNA-seq hints?
 Write its name ("gXX").

 **QB2.12:** Go to position 7,587,940 bp and zoom-in to the nucleotide level.
 AUGUSTUS has predicted a 3'-end of this exon different from the chicken lift-over evidence.
 Which one do you think is correct?
 (Remember that the canonical splice donor and acceptor sites are GU and AG, respectively).